sbip-sg/solc-json-parser/docs/Solidity Compiler Output JSON Data Structure.md

 }
 ```

 The children is the root node.
 Like what we do when processing version greater than 0.8.0, we go into this `children` node, and then into `ContractDefinition`.
-Different than 0.8.0, for lower versions, the metadata is store in "attributes", so we need to explicitly go into this node to get information.
+Different than 0.8.0, for lower versions, the metadata is store in node "attributes", so we need to explicitly go into this node to get information.

 ```python
     def _get_contract_meta_data(self, node: Dict) -> tuple: